 I have given much support over the years to both transgender people and to crossdressers (before I discovered that I was transgender) as a moderator of an online help forum, by talking to groups and on a one-to-one basis.
 I usually find that by demonstrating that I am happy and confident as well as being transgender, it shows that there is life after discovering you are trans.
 That in itself gives others hope who may be struggling to come to terms with being trans.
 I can empathise with the issues they face, as I too have faced them.
 I can tell them how I handled certain challenges, although of course, my solution may not be the right fit for them.
 I can however, be both positive and understanding.
 I am not a trained or qualified counsellor and I don’t pretend to be.
 I am, however, someone who has faced up to many trans challenges and who is still currently in transition.
 I’m more than happy to pass on the benefit of my experience as a mentor to anyone who needs it.
 If you need a qualified counsellor or psychotherapist who is experienced in gender issues, I recommend Luan Baines-Ball of Baines-Ball & Associates.

 My aim is to give as much support and mentoring as I can for free and until now I have always done this entirely without charge.
-However, my media appearances have increased the number of trans people (and families of trans people) who contact me for support.
+However, my media and speaking appearances have increased the number of trans people (and families of trans people) who contact me for support.
 So much so, that the demands of the mentoring and support on my time have been so great that it has been restricting my ability to earn a living.
-For this reason, I have decided to introduce a fee structure for support and mentoring which will hopefully give me some time back:
+For this reason, I have decided to introduce a fee for telephone and video call support and mentoring, which will hopefully give me some time back.
+However, email or Facebook Messenger support will always be FREE (but please be patient, as I can’t always reply to messages immediately).
+Please remember that I have a life and other commitments too!

 Support sessions must be paid in advance of each session and missed appointments will still be charged for.
 If my fees exclude your accessing my support, please contact me to discuss it and I will see what I can do to make it accessible to you.
 I really do want to help, but I desperately need to manage my own time too.
 Thank you for your understanding.